Robin66014/DataQualityTool/README.md

 Working of the tool (in web app):
 1. Upload your data file
-2. Adjust (if necessary) your column data types that were automatically inferred
-3. select in the drop-down menu your target column
+2. Adjust (if necessary) your column data types that were automatically inferred & in the drop-down menu select your target column
-4. Press 'Run checks', your data quality report will now be created
+3. Press 'Run checks', your data quality report will now be created
-5. Optional: perform a bias analysis yourself
-6. Press 'Run additional checks', now potential label errors will be searched for and a baseline performance assessment is given
+4. Press 'Run additional checks', now potential label errors will be searched for and a baseline performance assessment is given.
+Optional: perform a bias analysis yourself\
+5. Accept & apply the recommended data quality remediations with just a few clicks to improve your dataset!

 # How to get the tool running: